Bodies of 3 missing kids, woman found in Minnesota lake

 VADNAIS HEIGHTS, Minn.
-(AP) — The bodies of three young children and a woman believed to be their mother have been recovered from a Minnesota lake, and authorities say the deaths are being investigated as a homicide.
+(AP) — The bodies of three young children and a woman believed to be their mother have been recovered from a Minnesota lake, and authorities say the deaths are being investigated as a triple murder-suicide.

 Meanwhile, the body of the children’s father was found at a different location hours earlier.
 Names had not been released as of Saturday afternoon.
 The children, all under the age of 5, were two boys and a girl.